 Commitment to the climate

-The COP21 in Paris outlined the need for the active involvement of the private sector in order to respect global climate change commitments, particularly with regard to limiting the increase of the temperature and the transition towards alternative energies to coal and fossil fuels.
+The COP21 in Paris outlined the need for the active involvement of the private sector in order to respect global climate change commitments, particularly with regards to limiting the increase of the temperature and the transition towards alternative energies to coal and fossil fuels.

 - Divesting: disposing of equity investments and gradually eliminating bond investments with reference to the current exposure to the coal sector, amounting to approximately 2 billion euros and not making any new investments in businesses associated with the coal sector